-Ladder Life Insurance Company (Ladder) specializes in offering customizable term policies for individuals ages 20 to 60.
+Ladder Life Insurance (Ladder) specializes in offering customizable term policies for individuals ages 20 to 60.
 Ladder policies come with high coverage limits at affordable prices for young people in good health, and since you’ll have the option to reduce your coverage later on, you could save money when compared to a traditional policy.
-However, Ladder may not be the best option for older people, those with health conditions, or applicants looking for a smaller policy.
+However, Ladder may not be the most cost effective option for older people, those with health conditions, or applicants looking for a smaller policy.

 We researched Ladder’s financial stability ratings, customer satisfaction reputation, policy options, website tools, and more to help you compare the life insurance policy options that Ladder provides with that of the competition.
 Read on for our full findings so you can decide if Ladder is the right choice for your needs.

-Founded in 2015, Ladder is a new provider in the insurance-technology (insurtech) space, but its policies are underwritten by providers with great financial strength ratings and plenty of experience in the industry: Allianz Life, which writes Ladder’s policies in New York, has been in business since 1896, and Fidelity Security Life, which writes Ladder’s policies in every other state, was founded in 1957.
+Founded in 2015, Ladder is a new provider in the insurance-technology (insurtech) space, but its policies are issued by providers with great financial strength ratings and plenty of experience in the industry: Allianz Life of New York, which writes Ladder’s policies in New York, has been in business since 1896, and Fidelity Security Life Insurance Company®, which writes Ladder’s policies in every other state, was founded in 1957.

-To get started with Ladder, you’ll need to answer a few health questions, which will help determine whether you can get a quote without a medical exam, require a health check, or are ineligible.
-If you do need a health check, Ladder will send a technician to your home or office free of charge.
+To get started with Ladder, you’ll need to answer a few questions to get a quote.
+After receiving your quote, you can continue the process and complete your application online.
+Applicants seeking up to $3M in coverage can go through the process 100% online - no in person health checks required.
+If you are applying for more than $3M and do need a health check, Ladder will send a technician to your home or office free of charge.
 From there, you can purchase your policy entirely online.
 There are also a few customer support options: You can email, utilize live chat, or speak to a representative by phone.

 Term life insurance is designed to provide a death benefit should the policyholder pass away within a specific period, typically during a time when the policyholder’s death would place an undue financial burden on their dependents.
 For example, you might purchase a term life insurance policy to cover college expenses for a child or until your mortgage is paid.

 With Ladder policies, you can select a face value ranging from $100,000 to $8 million, which is more coverage than is typically available without a medical exam.
 You can select a term of 10, 15, 20, 25, or 30 years.
-And at any time during the term, you can log in to your account to increase or decrease your coverage.
+And at any time during the term, you can log in to your account to decrease or apply to increase your coverage.
 When you ladder up, your additional coverage may be priced differently than your existing coverage, but when you ladder down, your premium will decrease proportionately to the decrease in face value.

 Ladder offers policies to applicants ages 20-60, and your current age plus the term length can be no more than 70 years.
-Many applicants can get coverage without a medical exam, but a health check may be required depending on your answers to the initial health questions.
+An applicant seeking up to $3M can get coverage without a medical exam, if qualified, but a health check may be required for those applying for more than $3M.

 You can save money over the life of your Ladder term policy if you reduce your coverage as your financial responsibilities change.
 For example, once your mortgage is paid and your children have graduated, you can ladder down to get a lower premium.